urbit/docs/arvo/clay/data-types.md

 This represents a request for data about a particular desk.
 If `q` contains a `rave`, then this opens a subscription to the desk for that data.
-If `q` is null, then this tells clay to cancel the subscription along this duct.
+If `q` is null, then this tells Clay to cancel the subscription along this duct.

 #### `++riot:clay`, response